Dancer: Tatiana Dedikova

 The cante intermedio is a combination style that combines aspects of many Spanish musical traditions, particularly the fandango.
 Like flamenco, fandango usually consists of castanets, guitars, and hand clapping.
 Fandango is generally a high-energy singing and dancing art, a couple's dance.

-Cante jondo, on the other hand is usually flamenco singing in its most basic form, marked by profound interpretations in which the flamenco singer must portray the song's melancholy emotion...
-The verses portray a wide range of emotions and suffering.
+Cante jondo, on the other hand, is usually flamenco singing in its most basic form, marked by profound interpretations in which the flamenco singer must portray the song's melancholy emotion.
+The verses describe a wide range of emotions and suffering.
 Siguiriyas, tonás, and soleás are examples of this style.

-The dancing in flamenco is a very important part of the art which stages the dancer as the main center of the scene.
-The dance commands attention which is usually conducted by iconic and stylish movement of the upper torso, arms, and fingers, this is usually done by the women participating.
+The dancing in flamenco is an essential part of the art, which stages the dancer as the main center of the scene.
+The dance commands attention and is usually conducted by the iconic and stylish movement of the upper torso, arms, and fingers, generally done by the women participating.

 Men, on the other hand, do the footwork of the dancing.
 The guitarist in the music usually plays to sync the musical rhythm with the dancers' body movements.